mubrik/udacity_kubernetes/README.md

 docker container rm containerName
 ```

-## Verify Docker
+## Verify app in Docker

-- Refer to the same commands in [verify-app](#verify-app)
+- Refer to the same curl commands in [verify-app](#verify-app)
-- Change the port number to match -p command when you run the container
+- Change the port number in the commands to match the port specified in the -p parameter when you run the container

 ## AWS Deployment